VSADX/css-functions/README.md

 Add custom functions to your CSS.
 Add to the built-in list of var(), rgba(), or calc().

 This feature is coming to CSS.
 It's part of the [CSS Houdini API](https://developer.mozilla.org/en-US/docs/Web/Houdini).
 It's not in browsers yet.
-This repo was inspireed by it.
+This repo was inspired by it.

 **Custom functions look like this:**
 ```html